To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 In a case of serious, catastrophic, or fatal injuries, a car crash case can be incredibly complex to navigate.
 While it may appear to be clear who was at fault for the accident, the insurance company representing the at-fault party is focused on how to pay out as little as possible.
 Without an experienced West Virginia car accident lawyer protecting your rights and interests, your ability to recover fair and full compensation is at risk.

 There are countless details to manage in an auto accident injury case, including gathering and preserving all evidence to support your claim or lawsuit, as well as accessing professional resources such as accident investigators, accident reconstruction experts, financial experts, and medical experts.
-Our legal team provides our clients with the full scope of resources, enabling us to craft a case that can be successful in settlement negotiations or subsequently at trial.
+Our West Virginia car accident law firm provides our clients with the full scope of resources, enabling us to craft a case that can be successful in settlement negotiations or subsequently at trial.

 Injuries stemming from vehicle collisions vary due to numerous factors, such as the type and number of vehicles as well as whether foreign objects like large trees or falling debris contributed.
 The most common injuries sustained in auto accidents include: